ray-project/ray/doc/source/rllib-algorithms.rst

              "fcnet_activation": "relu",
          },
          "beta": 0.2 # Hyperparameter to choose between exploration and exploitation.
-         # Schedule to use for beta decay, one of constant" or "linear_decay".
+         # Schedule to use for beta decay, one of "constant" or "linear_decay".
          "beta_schedule": 'constant',
          # Specify, which exploration sub-type to use (usually, the algo's "default"
          # exploration, e.g. EpsilonGreedy for DQN, StochasticSampling for PG/SAC).